-- Test software in order to fix potential bugs.
+- Testing software in order to fix potential bugs

-- Communicate with other engineers to develop an application.
+- Communicating with other engineers to develop an application

 .NET is the basis of many business applications.
 In order to utilize their knowledge to provide the best code possible, skilled .NET Developers will:

-Many entry-level positions require that applicants possess a Bachelor’s Degree in computer science or a related field.
+Many entry-level positions require applicants to possess a bachelor’s degree in computer science or a related field.
 However, it is not uncommon to find self-taught developers with little to no formal education.
-There are many courses and certifications outside of formal education that candidates can utilize to make themselves more attractive to employers.
+There are many courses and certifications outside of formal education which candidates can utilize to make themselves more attractive to employers.

 - Years of Experience